ripple/ripple-rest/docs/REF.md

 ## Differences from standard Ripple data formats

+#### The `source_transaction_id`

+The `source_transaction_id` is a new field introduced by this API that is used to prevent duplicate payments and confirm that payments have been validated.
+Note that while there is currently no corresponding `destination_transaction_id`, we intend to add one to future versions of this API.

+If `ripple-rest` is in the process of submitting a payment with a given `source_transaction_id` and the same user submits another payment with the same `source_transaction_id` before they have received a `Notification` about the first one, `ripple-rest` will NOT submit the second payment to `rippled`.

+The `source_transaction_id` should also be used to confirm that outgoing payments have been validated and written into the Ripple Ledger by looking for the `source_transaction_id` submitted here in `Notification`s of validated payments.
+See the [Guide](GUIDE.md) for more information

 #### New data formats

 This API uses different submission and retrieval formats for payments and other transactions than other Ripple technologies.
 These new formats are intended to standardize fields across different transaction types (Payments, Orders, etc).
 See the [Object Formats](#object-formats) for more information.